ubc/foa-site/readme.md

 Adds an additional tab (FOA Options) on top of the theme options, with the following features:
 ** Colour Options:

 *** Select Main Colour which would affect: Arts Logo, Unit/Website Bar Background, Heading Texts, slider caption section, new ticker bar, links, and some lines on the home page.

 ** Logo Options:
-*** This section allows you to enable/disable and select the logo image to be added to the site menu.
+*** This section allows you to enable/disable and select the logo image to be added to the site menu

 ** Apply Now:
-*** An optional button to be appended to the main navigation menu that will link to the specified application page ** Slider Logo Position:
+*** An optional button to be appended to the main navigation menu that will link to the specified application page

+** Slider Logo Position:
-*** This option allows admin to insert the unit logo to the slider, as well as deciding the caption location on the slider ** News Ticker:
+*** This option allows admin to insert the unit logo to the slider, as well as deciding the caption location on the slider

+** News Ticker:
 *** This option allows admin to enable or disable a ticker feature on the website that displays the post title as a sliding feature.

 ** Events Carousel:
-*** This option allows admin to feature posts of an event categories to be available on the site homepage ** Social Row:
+*** This option allows admin to feature posts of an event categories to be available on the site homepage

+** Social Row:

 *** This allows admin to define 3 social media sources to be fed automatically on the website

 **** Posts:

 ***** Enables admin to select a category to have a specified number of latest posts with that category to be fed into the section

 **** Twitter:

 ***** Allows user to embed a twitter feed by entering Twitter Widget ID, Twitter User, and Twitter Page URL

 **** Instagram:

 ***** Allows user to load a specified number of instagram items by entering the instagram User account

 **** Facebook:

 ***** Allows user to embed the Facebook page posts by entering the Facebook page URL

 **** Flickr:

 ***** Allows user to load a specified number of instagram posts by entering the Flickr User ID.

 **** RSS:

 ***** Fetches a specified number of RSS posts by entering the RSS URL

 **** Text:

 ***** Allows user to enter a static html or text content into this section

 == Installation ==